pprp/Awesome-Efficient-MoE/README.md

 A: From my experience in NAS, MoE can be treated as a way to decouple the weights.
 The more weights shared, the faster the model can be pretrained.
 Additionally, decoupling the weights can increase the model capacity.

+Okay, here are the one-paragraph answers:

-> Q: How to choose the number of experts?
+> **Q: How to choose the number of experts?**

-A: TBD
+A: The number of experts in a Mixture of Experts (MoE) model should be chosen by balancing several factors.
+Consider the complexity of the task, with more complex tasks potentially benefiting from a larger number of experts, but also the amount and diversity of the training data, where limited data might lead to overfitting with too many experts.
+Furthermore, consider the available computational resources, as a larger number of experts leads to higher training costs.
+Finally, empirical evaluation, through techniques like grid search, is crucial to determine the optimal number of experts for a given scenario.

-> Q: Why MoE is suitable for high-load scenarios?
-How does it work when inference?
+> **Q: Why MoE is suitable for high-load scenarios?
+How does it work when inference?**

-A: TBD

-> Q: How to prove MoE is better than Dense Models?

-A: TBD
+A: MoE models are well-suited for high-load scenarios due to their conditional computation and parallelizability.
+During inference, a router network determines which experts are most relevant to an input, activating only a subset of them.
+This sparse activation reduces the computational cost compared to dense models, and the activated experts can process their inputs in parallel, leading to faster inference times and increased throughput, making MoE models effective under heavy loads.

 ## Contributing